json-schema-org/community/CHARTER.md

 - Financial allocation approval, tracking, and auditing

 ## 5: Definitions

-The JSON Schema project: The project which is housed by the OpenJS Foundation which operates as The JSON Schema Org.

-The JSON Schema Org: The people, policies, processes, activities, and artifacts, found within the GitHub json-schema-org.

 TSC: The Technical Steering Committee, delegated technical leadership for the JSON Schema project by the OpenJS Foundation.